domiac/MilkyWayManagement/README.md

    - Existing users can log in securely

 2. **Dashboard**
-   - Users see their total investment amount and interest earned
+   - Users see their total investment amount
    - Quick overview of current fund allocations

 3. **Investment Process**